Tristan-Boudra/OC-project14-plugin/README.md

 ## Instruction download

 1. [Download this package](https://www.npmjs.com/package/hrnet_plugin_boudra_tristan)
-2. For use it, follow the thos bellow.
+2. For use it, follow the code bellow.

 ```tsx
     <Select